Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Tullamarine recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Tullamarine averaged around 45 new dwelling approvals per year.
-Between FY-21 and FY-25, an estimated 225 homes were approved, with 12 more approved so far in FY-26.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Tullamarine averaged around 45 new dwelling approvals per year.
+An estimated 225 homes were approved over the past five financial years, between FY-21 and FY-25, with a further 15 approved so far in FY-26.
 Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-New dwellings are developed at an average construction cost value of $403,000.
-This year, $5.6 million in commercial approvals have been registered, indicating the area's residential character.
-Development consists of 28.0% detached houses and 72.0% townhouses or apartments, marking a shift from existing housing patterns (currently 59.0% houses).
-Tullamarine reflects a low density area, with around 147 people per approval.
+New dwellings are developed at an average construction cost of $403,000.
+This year, $5.6 million in commercial approvals have been registered, suggesting the area's residential character.
+Recent development consists of 28.0% detached houses and 72.0% townhouses or apartments, marking a shift from existing housing patterns (currently 59.0% houses), potentially due to diminishing developable land availability and evolving lifestyle preferences.
+With around 147 people per approval, Tullamarine reflects a low density area.

-Population forecasts indicate the area will gain 2,563 residents by 2041.
+Population forecasts indicate an increase of 2,569 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development